gauntlt/gauntlt/README.md

 Before you start, please note that gauntlt is tested regularly against ruby 1.9.3.
 We don't test againt older versions of ruby.
 Keep in mind that you run gauntlt separately from the application it targets, so it does not matter whether the targeted application uses ruby.

-1. Clone the git repo
+1. Install the gem

-        $ git clone --recursive git@github.com:thegauntlet/gauntlt.git
-        $ cd gauntlt

-2. Install bundler

-        $ gem install bundler
+        $ gem install gauntlt

-3. Install dependencies

-Note, you may see errors in bundle related to the curb gem.
-It is looking for curl dependencies.
-In ubuntu you can do a sudo apt-get install libcurl4-openssl-dev

-        $ bundle

-4. Create an attack file
+2. Create an attack file

         # general format
         $ bin/gauntlt attack --name <attack_name> --attack-file my_attack.attack

-        # for example, launch an nmap attack
+        # for example, an nmap attack
         # nmap.attack
         Feature: nmap attacks
           Background: